 While the crowd is lining up, I decide to wander next door to the adjacent shrine.
 This is Kumano Nachi Taisha, one of the Kumano Sanzan, three major shrines that form part of a pilgrimage trek known as the Kumano Kodo, which holds a UNESCO World Heritage listing as the “Sacred Sites and Pilgrimage Routes of the Kii Mountain Range”.

-As interesting as the special service is–I peaked into a window–it is the crowd of “ordinary” worshippers who are most interesting to me.
-They line up 3 abreast and quietly wait their turn to ring the bell, bow twice, clap twice and then say their prayer over a bowed head.
+As interesting as the special service is–I peeked into a window–it is the crowd of “ordinary” worshipers who are most interesting to me.
+They line up three abreast and quietly wait their turn to ring the bell, bow twice, clap twice and then say their prayer over a bowed head.
 When finished, they purchase amulets and other lucky charms, greet their friends and neighbors who also happen to be there, and pose for pictures.
 It is a solemn but happy occasion.

 Aided by the flashlight on my smartphone, I make my way down otherwise unlit ancient stone steps leading to the foot of the falls, where there is another guardian shrine.
 From the official entrance to the shrine precincts the stairs are also floodlit, making my descent more assured.

 There aren’t as many people here as there were above, but I can see the remnants of the special blessing service the priests must have just completed.
 The sound of the pounding water, and the view, are awe-inspiring.